pytorch/pytorch.github.io/_mobile/ios.md

 ### PyTorch demo app

 For more complex use cases, we recommend to check out the PyTorch demo application.
 The demo app contains two showcases.
 A camera app that runs a quantized model to predict the images coming from device’s rear-facing camera in real time.
-And a text-based app that uses a self-trained NLP model to predict the topic from the input string.
+And a text-based app that uses a text classififcation model to predict the topic from the input string.

 ## Build PyTorch iOS libraries from source